1999

 [Later note (5-7-2022): Not everything is easier said than done.
 It’s true of most things that we’re advised to do.
 But it’s not true of what we like to do, or want to do.]

-● A middle-aged man’s belly shows the esthetic advantage of an exoskeleton.
+● A middle-aged man’s belly shows the aesthetic advantage of an exoskeleton.

 ● 1-4-1999: I think I’ve discovered why God makes life on Earth so nasty.
 It’s so that those who go to Heaven and experience that eternal bliss will appreciate it all the more; and to help ease the transition for those who go to Hell.